-1 Graph of van der Waals potential with and without switching 45 2 Graph of electrostatic potential with and without shifting function 46 3 Graph of electrostatic split between short and long range forces 46 4 Example of cutoff and pairlist distance uses 80 5 6 Graph showing a slice of a ramp potential, showing the effect of mgridforcevoff Example of a collective variables (colvar) configuration.
-The colvar "d" is defined as the difference between two distances, each calculated between the centers of mass of two atom groups.
-The second colvar "c" holds the coordination number (i.e. the number of contacts) within a radius of 6 Å between two groups.
-The third colvar 87 "alpha" measures the degree of $\alpha$ -helicity of the protein segment between residues 1 and 10.
-A moving harmonic restraint is applied to the colvars "d" and "c", each rescaled by means of width parameters $w_d$ and $w_c$ ; the centers of the restraint, $d_0$ and $c_0$ , evolve with the simulation time t.
-The joint histogram of "alpha" and "c" is also recorded on-the-fly 104 7 Dual topology description for an alchemical simulation.
-Case example of the muta- tion of alanine into serine.
-The lighter color denotes the non-interacting, alternate state 138 8 Convergence of an FEP calculation.
-If the ensembles representative of states $a$ and $b$ are too disparate, equation (54) will not converge (a).
-If, in sharp contrast, the configurations of state $b$ form a subset of the ensemble of configurations characteristic of state $a$ , the simulation is expected to converge (b).
-The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect $a$ to $b$ (c).
-It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$ , is assumed to be identical for state a and state b 139 9 Relationship of user-defined $\lambda$ to coupling of electrostatic or vdW interactions to a simulation, given specific values of $\texttt{alchElecLambdaStart}$ or $\texttt{alchVdwLambdaEnd}$ 142 10 Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle)$ against $\lambda$ ).
+1 Graph of van der Waals potential with and without switching 45 2 Graph of electrostatic potential with and without shifting function 46 3 Graph of electrostatic split between short and long range forces 46 4 Example of cutoff and pairlist distance uses 80 5 Graph showing a slice of a ramp potential, showing the effect of mgridforcevoff 87 6 Example of a collective variables (colvar) configuration.
+The colvar " d " is defined as the difference between two distances, each calculated between the centers of mass of two atom groups.
+The second colvar " c " holds the coordination number (i.e. the number of contacts) within a radius of 6 Å between two groups.
+The third colvar "alpha" measures the degree of α -helicity of the protein segment between residues 1 and 10.
+A moving harmonic restraint is applied to the colvars " d " and " c ", each rescaled by means of width parameters w_d and w_c ; the centers of the restraint, d_0 and c_0 , evolve with the simulation time t.
+The joint histogram of "alpha" and "c" 104 7 is also recorded on-the-fly 104 7 tion of alanine into serine.
+The lighter color denotes the non-interacting, alternate 139 8 Convergence of an FEP calculation.
+If the ensembles representative of states a and 100 0 b are too disparate, equation (54) will not converge (a).
+If, in sharp contrast, the configurations of state b form a subset of the ensemble of configurations characteristic of state a , the simulation is expected to converge (b).
+The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect a to b (c).
+It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$, is assumed to be identical for state a and state b 140 9 Relationship of user-defined λ to coupling of electrostatic or vdW interactions to a simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd 143 10 Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle)$ against λ).
 The blue shaded area shows the integral with fine sampling close to the end point.
-The red area shows the difference when $\lambda$ values are more sparse.
+The red area shows the difference when λ values are more sparse.
 In this example, insufficient sampling before $\lambda \simeq 0.1$ can result in a large overestimation of the integral.
-Beyond $\simeq 0.2$ , sparser sampling is justified as $dE/d\lambda$ is not changing quickly.
-146 11 Schematics of the aMD method.
-When the original potential (thick line) falls below a threshold energy $E$ (dashed line), a boost potential is added.
-The modified energy profiles (thin lines) have smaller barriers separating adjacent energy basins 1/0 promes (unit mes) have smaller barriers separating adjacent energy basilis 140
+Beyond $\simeq 0.2$, sparser sampling is justified as $dE/d\lambda$ is not changing quickly.
+147 11 Schematics of the aMD method.
+When the original potential (thick line) falls below a threshold energy E (dashed line), a boost potential is added.
+The modified energy profiles (thin lines) have smaller barriers separating adjacent energy basins 149